Shb987/Caption_Generator/README.md

 3. Download the Flickr8k dataset:

-Download the dataset from Kaggle.
+Download the dataset from the drive.
-Extract the dataset to the data/flickr8k/ folder:image-caption-generator/ └── data/
-    └── flickr8k/
-        ├── Images/
-        └── captions.txt

 Alternatively, update the BASE_DIR variable in the notebook to point to your dataset location.